learnbyexample/learn_js_regexp/js_regexp.md

 < "a1mn"
 ```

 The workaround is simpler in regexp definition.
 The `0` prefix trick doesn't work, but using ASCII code with `\xhh` works.
-For example, `\1\x31` will refer to 1st capture group followed by `1` as a character.
+For example, `\1\x31` will refer to first capture group followed by `1` as a character.

 ```js
 > 'abcdefghijklmna1d'.replace(/(.)(.)(.)(.)(.)(.)(.)(.)(.)(.)(.)(.).*\1\x31/, 'X')